LauraK0/LauraK0/README.md

 - Software Developer with a background in architecture and design
 - I studied at the Glasgow School of Art where I focused on contextual and sustainable architecture.
-- Early on in my career I developed discovered coding through using a visual programming language to automate the production of construction information.
+- Early on in my career I discovered coding through using a visual programming language to automate the production of construction information.
 - Since then, the more I've learned about programming, the more I enjoy it.
 - I am also interested in art and design and enjoy visiting exhibitions and exploring different parts of London in my spare time.